albert-kevin/DRep/govact/README.md

 I vote YES on the "2025 Net Change Limit Extension" because it keeps Cardano's treasury operations running smoothly without raising the 350M ADA spending cap.
 It avoids a governance freeze after Epoch 604, allowing key proposals like the 70M ADA Cardano Critical Integrations Budget (for upgrades in scalability and security) to execute on time, benefiting users who rely on these features.
 Other DReps highlight this continuity as a main reason for yes, and the official explanation at https://github.com/Tingvard-cc/public-records/tree/main/ncl-clarity confirms it adds no new spending but extends the term to Epoch 612 to sidestep constitutional issues.

+**gov_action13a2dqgwxum7d6kjfprcs57cf9733ek2dkt5qnuhqd4ll5ntcwu7sqluwkxd**
+**InfoAction**
+**Rationale for voting YES on "Cardano Critical Integrations Budget"**
+I vote YES on the Cardano Critical Integrations Budget because it teams up Cardano's main founders — Input Output Global, Cardano Foundation, and EMURGO — to add needed tools like stablecoins, bridges to other chains, oracles for real-world data and real-world assets projects.
+Funds go out only after milestones, with audits and reports for transparency, and leftovers return to the treasury in 24 months.
+Downsides: partner names stay secret for deals, cutting early community checks and risking trust if things fail or lean too central, like fiat stablecoins that go against Satoshi's idea of avoiding controlled money and inflation.
+It hands more cash to big groups like the Foundation, who already hold plenty from early days, instead of using that or funding independent projects that proved themselves, which might slow real decentralization by depending on central players.
+No full cost details upfront could lead to waste.